 If you went for the hit strategy and are super boosted with cards, then head into Tokyo and smash everyone with your awesome damage.
 You’ll likely deal a lot more damage than normal so may only need to stay in there for 2 turns to wipe everyone.

 Your character gets permanently stronger with every KEEP card that you buy.

 The cards allow you to bring some more control and strategy to the game, while everyone else is at the mercy of the dice rolls.
 You have certainty and strategy to your game rather than just luck.

 What to watch out for

-Waiting too long to switch your strategy to attacking or victory points.
+- Waiting too long to switch your strategy to damage dealing or victory points.
 If you leave it too late, no matter how good your cards, are you’ll struggle to catch up with everyone else.

-The cards available are not cards that you want to buy.
+- The cards available are not cards that you want to buy.
 You may need to just pay 2 energy points to sweep all the cards and draw 3 new ones.
-Only do this if you think the game will last long enough for you to buy the cards before switching your strategy to attacking or victory points.
+Only do this if you think the game will last long enough for you to buy the cards before switching your strategy to damage dealing or victory points.

-Players paying two energy cubes to sweep the cards when there are some cards that you want.
+- Players sweeping the cards when there are some cards that you want.
 This is frustrating and there’s nothing you can do about it!